moshe-olshansky/EigenVector/README.md

 Please note that a bound on the relative error in v is er/(lam1 - lam2) (if lam1 and lam2 were exact).
 We stop when this becomes < tol or we reach maxiter iterations.
 Since each time we do 10 iterations we may exceed maxiter to the nearest multiple of 10.

+REMARK: we start with a random vector so the results are not identical between cosequtive runs; to change this behaviour uncomment line 3 of bestEigen3.R (#       set.seed(12345) ).
+You can choose other seed (not necessarily 12345).

 PLEASE NOTE:
 You need to have Matrix and optparse R packages installed.
 We do not compute the correlation matrix since we only need the result of it's multiplication with a vector.
 We manage to keep only one matrix in sparse Matrix format so the dimension of the matrix almost does not affect the performance.
 What matters is the number of non-zero elements in the contact matrix produced by juicer dump command.